oleg-barmin/todo-list-barmin/README.md

 - Create new to-do lists.
 - Add tasks to create new tasks in to-do lists.
 - Mark tasks as completed.
-- Update uncompleted tasks with new description.
+- Update created tasks.

 ###  Modules
 1. **Model**
-  Responsible for all business logic of application, connection with database (currently in memory database).
+  responsible for all business logic of application, connection with database (currently in memory database).
 2. **Web**
- Depends on **Model** module and responsible for REST API of the application.
+ depends on **Model** module and responsible for REST API of the application.
 3. **JS**
- Responsible for client side of application.
+ responsible for client side of application.
 It is rich client, so it manages to-do lists and tasks on its own and then uploads it to the server (currently un implemented).

 ### Prerequisites